gokcehan/lf/doc.md

 Toggle the selection of the current file or files given as arguments.

-## visual (default `V`)

-Switch to Visual mode.
-If already in Visual mode, discard the visual selection and stay in Visual mode.

-## visual-accept (default `V`)

-Add the visual selection to the selection list, quit Visual mode and return to Normal mode.

-## visual-unselect

-Remove the visual selection from the selection list, quit Visual mode and return to Normal mode.

-## visual-discard (default `<esc>`)

-Discard the visual selection, quit Visual mode and return to Normal mode.

-## visual-change (default `o`)

-Go to the other end of the current Visual mode selection.

 ## invert (default `v`)

 Reverse the selection of all files in the current directory (i.e. `toggle` all files).